History of Bangladesh

+Since gaining independence, Bangladesh has faced political instability, economic reconstruction, and social transformation.
+The country experienced military coups and authoritarian rule, notably under General Ziaur Rahman and General Hussain Muhammad Ershad.
+The restoration of parliamentary democracy in the 1990s saw power alternate between the Awami League, and the Bangladesh Nationalist Party.
+In recent decades, Bangladesh has achieved significant economic growth, emerging as one of the world's fastest-growing economies, driven by its garment industry, remittances, and infrastructure development.
+However, it continues to grapple with political instability, human rights issues, and the impact of climate change.
+The return of the Awami League to power in 2009 under Sheikh Hasina's leadership saw economic progress but criticisms of authoritarianism.
+Bangladesh has played a critical role in addressing regional issues, including the Rohingya refugee crisis, which has strained its resources and highlighted its humanitarian commitments.

 Ancient period

-Pre-historic Bengal
+Prehistoric Bengal

-The Oxford History of India categorically claims that there is no definitive information about Bengal before the third century BCE.
 It is believed that there were movements of Indo-Aryans, Dravidians and Mongoloids, including a people called Vanga, into Bengal.

-The Bengal delta was made up of thick jungles and wetlands for several millennia.
-A major part of this geography lasted till historical times.
-The loss of the jungle was due to human activity.
-Bengal had an early human presence, but there is no consensus for the time frame of the first human activity in Bengal nor are there plenty of remains.
-One view contends that humans entered Bengal from China 60,000 years ago.
-Another view claims that a distinct regional culture emerged 100,000 years ago.
 There is weak evidence for a prehistoric human presence in the region.
 There is scant evidence of a human presence during the Neolithic and Chalcolithic eras.
 This could be because of the shifts in the rivers' courses.
 The Bengali climate and geography is not suitable for tangible archaeological remains.
 Due to lack of stones the early humans in Bengal probably used materials such as wood and bamboo that could not survive in the environment.
 South Asian archaeologists have tended to focus on other parts of the subcontinent.
 Archaeologists interested in Bengal have focused on more recent history.